Introduction and Background

 Rather extraordinarily, Paragraph 1.24 of the Explanatory Memorandum to the Act indicates that the general anti-avoidance rules in Part IVA may apply to arrangements that have, "been entered into by a person for the sole or dominant purpose of enabling that person or another person to obtain the [main residence exemption]".
 How this would apply in practice is hard to understand; there is no prescribed period that an individual would need to return to Australia in order to re-establish residency, it is determined on the facts.

 We have always supported the continued investment by Australian expatriates in Australian residential property because it represents both a hedge against movements in the local Australian real estate market and adverse currency movements.
-The recent CGT changes above, together with the withdrawal of the 50% CGT discount for non-residents in 2012, will however significantly impact any analysis of whether property should continue to be held in Australia.
+However, the CGT changes above, together with the withdrawal of the 50% CGT discount for non-residents in 2012, significantly impact any analysis of whether property should continue to be held in Australia.

-For expats aged 65 years of age and over selling their Australian main residence, remember that it has been possible since June 30, 2018 to make "downsizer" contributions of up to $300,000 each into superannuation - subject to meeting certain eligibility requirements.
+For expats aged 55 years of age and over selling their Australian main residence remember that it is possible to make "downsizer" contributions of up to $300,000 each into superannuation - subject to meeting certain eligibility requirements.
 This may introduce significant flexibility in a very small number of situations, given recent restrictions on making super non-concessional contributions.

 In summary, the Government effectively continues to support domestic mobility, and the position of temporary residents, while penalising international mobility for its own citizens.
-The major parties seem to work on the basis that there are "no votes" in the Australian expatriate community.
+The major parties seem to work on the basis that there are "no votes" in the Australian expat community.
 From a practical perspective, all the Australian expatriates maintaining a main residence property in Australia should consider their position in detail regarding the disposal, or otherwise, of this property, in concert with their tax advisor - and no sale should be made without comprehensive tax advice.
+Additionally, and it is not immediately obvious, but the lack of the main residence exemption and discount can even make it uneconomic for expats to renovate their Australian properties prior to their becoming tax resident again - again, seek prior advice.

 If you would like to arrange professional advice please complete the Inquiry form below providing details and you will be contacted promptly.